maxtoroq/maxtoroq.github.io/XCST/docs/evaluation.md

 // pass new instance of compiled package XcstEvaluator.Using(new FooPackage())

-   // optionally set a global parameter .WithParam("a", 5)
+   // optionally set a package parameter .WithParam("a", 5)

    // call initial template (or CallTemplate("bar"))